encode/django-rest-framework/docs/api-guide/authentication.md

 The [Django REST framework OAuth][django-rest-framework-oauth] package provides both OAuth1 and OAuth2 support for REST framework.

-This package was previously included directly in REST framework but is now supported and maintained as a third party package.
+This package was previously included directly in the REST framework but is now supported and maintained as a third-party package.

 #### Installation & configuration